outbe/outbe-l2-contracts/docs/adrs/0001-consumption-record.md

 On submit:

-- tokenId validated to have a non-zero hash (InvalidTokenId)
+- crId validated to have a non-zero hash (InvalidTokenId)
 - owner != address(0) (InvalidOwner)
 - Record must not pre-exist (AlreadyExists)
 - keys.length == values.length (InvalidMetadata)